Skip to main content

 Brands can often suffer from the mindset that call centres and agent performance should be geared entirely towards efficiency and cost reduction, with metrics such as average handle time guiding opinions on whether a not a call is successful.
 However, this approach can lead to bad customer experiences and employee burnout.

-While efficiency is always important, the best method provides your agents with the information they need to exceed expectations and intuitively understands and provides solutions for your customers’ needs.
+While efficiency is always important, the best method provides your agents with the coaching they need to exceed expectations and provides timely and accurate solutions for your customers’ needs.
 If a brand focuses only on reducing call centre costs, they might be damaging morale and their customers’ faith that their issues will be fixed.
+Your call center quality assurance should be focused on providing great experiences that lead to good business outcomes, not just the potential financial rewards.

 2. Pinpoint what “quality” looks like

-Call centre agents need specific goals to aim for when providing customer service, meaning you need to define what your version of a “quality” customer interaction looks like.
-Here are a few examples of metrics you might choose to use as a guide when call centre monitoring:
+Call centre agents need specific goals to aim for when providing customer service, meaning you need to define what your version of a “quality” call looks like.
+Here are a few examples of metrics you might choose to use as a guide when completing call center quality assurance:

 • What is your brand tone, and should your agents use the same tone on calls?